JaeNuguid/Kids-Portal-Web-Browser/README.md

 <br>

-- Q: dsad
+- Q: Are English and Tagalog the only supported language for protection(content filtering)?
-- A: asdsa
+- A: Yes, as of now.
+However, developers are actively looking for an efficient solution that will support multiple Languages without affecting the device performance.

 <br>

-- Q: dsaddsa
+- Q: Why is this open-source?
-- A: adsda
+- A: Benefits such as cost, flexibility, freedom, security, and accountability.
+We also would like some help and guidance from professionals.

 <br>

-- Q: asdasd
+- Q: How is this open-source?
-- A: dasda
+- A: People can use, study, modify, and freely distribute both the codes and software.

 <br>

 - Q: How does Kids Portal scrapes content from webpages?
-- A: Kids Portal uses the n
+- A: Kids Portal uses the native libraries and then HTML Agility Pack to parse the content.

 <br>